DreamCoder123/Cyber-Security-Questions-and-Answer/README.md

 Used to verify data	Used to transmit data securely Used to send files, passwords, etc. and to search	Used to transfer sensitive business information

+12. What is the difference between vulnerability assessment (VA) and penetration testing (PT)?
+Vulnerability Assessment (VA)	Penetration Testing (PT) Identifies the vulnerabilities in a network	Identifies vulnerabilities to exploit them to penetrate the system Tells how susceptible the network is	Tells whether the detected vulnerability is genuine Conducted at regular intervals when there is a change in the system or network	Conducted annually when there are significant changes introduced into the system

 To Know More..